Warriors of the Sea: A Lifeboat Story

 Did ever women’s voices wail more piteous on the shore?

-But from three ports of Lancashire that night went lifeboats three
+Out from three ports of Lancashire that night went

 To fight a splendid battle, manned by Warriors of the Sea.